jazzlife/jump/readme.md

 *MongoDB is an open source database that uses a document-oriented data model.
 Instead of using tables and rows as in relational databases, MongoDB is built on an architecture of collections and documents.*

-Jump uses MongoDB by default, as the main database, because of it's power, flexibility, scalability and performance.
+Jump uses MongoDB by default, as the main database driver (instead of MySQL), because of it's power, flexibility, scalability and performance.

 - [MongoDB Official Website](https://www.mongodb.com/)
 - [Install MongoDB on Dev Machine](https://docs.mongodb.com/manual/installation/)